Flexberry/flexberry.github.io/pages/products/flexberry-winforms/subsystems/limits/fw_limit-editor-params.en.md

 * __If the extended form:__ specify as the value parameter.<br>
 ![](/images/pages/products/flexberry-winforms/subsystems/limits/limit-editor-form/25.png)
 The parameter type must match the type of operation in the constraint.
-* Click `Сохранить and применить`.
+* Click «Save and apply».
 Form editing restrictions closed.
-Form opens `Параметры ограничения` where you need to enter parameter values.<br>
+Form opens «Parameters restrictions», where you enter the parameter values.<br>
 ![](/images/pages/products/flexberry-winforms/subsystems/limits/limit-editor-form/26.png)
-* Click `Применить`.
+* Click to Apply» qmo.
 The value of the parameters inserted in the restriction.
 The list is limited.